Srinidhi-hub/Portfolio/README.md

 - Training in Distillation Chemistry, Vacuum and Distillation Equipment.
 - Training in Organic Chemistry of C=O and -OH based intermediates.
-- Unit Processes: Grignards Reaction, Condensation, Hydration, Reduction, Etherification, Isomerization, and Esterification.
+- Unit Processes: Grignard Reaction, Condensation, Hydration, Reduction, Etherification, Isomerization, and Esterification.
 - Actively participated in Sample Preparation, Chromatography and Documentation.
 - Assisted in routine Stoichiometry and Mass Balance Calculations.
 - Coordinated and contributed actively towards scale up, optimization and material testing activities.